-Who isn’t a fan of a wintry stroll down the street, where you catch glimpses of beautifully dressed fir trees glowing in windows?
-For interiors enthusiasts, it’s one of the highlights of the festive season and provides an acceptable excuse for peeking into sitting rooms – to steal design ideas, of course.
-If you want to join in the fun, read on for our step-by-step guide to decorating your own enviable Christmas tree to be enjoyed by friends, family and neighbours alike.
+Who isn’t a fan of a wintry stroll down the street at Christmastime, when you can catch glimpses of beautifully dressed fir trees glowing in windows?
+For interiors enthusiasts, it’s one of the highlights of the festive season.
+If you want to join in the fun, we’re here to help with this step-by-step guide on how to decorate a Christmas tree.
+Read on for our tips on creating an enviable festive display to be enjoyed by friends, family and neighbours alike.

 Before you haul your faithful faux fir out of storage or pick out a brand-new tree, have a plan for where in your home you’ll display it.
 Popular spots include the hallway, the sitting room or family room, or anywhere you have a taller, wider window from which it can be admired by those inside and out.
-The best places to set it up are where it will be most visible and accessible.
+The best places to put up a Christmas tree are where it will be most visible and accessible.
 If you’re picking a new tree and/or a new spot, measure up your preferred space and bring the measuring tape along when you head to the garden centre.
 Once you’ve placed your tree and securely set it in its stand, fluff its branches – this will help artificial trees look more natural and real trees healthier.
-There are plenty of step-by-step guides online if you need a bit of instruction.

 Now it’s time to start decorating.
-Choosing a theme, or at least a colour scheme before you start, will make decisions regarding toppers, light colour temperature and baubles easier.
+The best way to decorate a Christmas tree is to select a theme, or at least a colour scheme, before you start, as this will make decisions regarding toppers, light colour temperature and baubles easier.
 Do you want a green, red and gold Christmas tree to match a traditional, nostalgic scheme, or do you have your eye on some elegant Christmas tree decorations that would fit best with a more modern look?
-Think about your personal preferences and what would look best in your home, taking into consideration any ornaments you already own that you might want to use.
+Though we encourage you to keep an eye out for Christmas tree decorating ideas and inspiration, first and foremost you should think about your personal preferences and what would look best in your home, taking into consideration any Christmas tree ornaments you already own that you might want to use.

-To string your lights around the tree, it’s best to start from the plug socket, partly because it’s easiest to keep track of what you’re doing when the lights are switched on.
+When people contemplate how to dress a Christmas tree, adding the lights can often be the most daunting element.
+To make the process as smooth as possible, we recommend starting from the plug socket, partly because it’s easiest to keep track of what you’re doing when the lights are switched on.
 At the base of the trunk – sticking as close as possible to the centre of the tree – begin to wrap the cord around the larger branches, working your way up to the top.
 If you have cord left over, work back towards the bottom and outwards towards the ends of the branches.
 Starting from the inside will give your tree a more organic, 3-dimensional look.

 Though they seem like finishing touches, it’s easiest to add tree toppers at this point before delicate baubles are hung.
-For the ultra-traditional, angels and stars remain popular choices, while others “branch out” to sunbursts, paper rosettes, white doves, fairies, gnomes or bows.
+For the ultra-traditional, angels and stars remain popular choices for elegant Christmas tree decorations, while others prefer to “branch out” with unique Christmas tree decorating ideas, such as sunbursts, paper rosettes, white doves, fairies, gnomes or bows.
 As fans of mixing and matching, we like the idea of opting for a topper just because you love it, whatever your chosen theme.

 Give your tree a dusting of tinsel if you wish – with recycled and plastic-free varieties now available, you needn’t feel guilty if you’re a fan of this retro look.

-Finally, when you’ve finished making the rounds, cover up your tree’s stand with a festive skirt.
-Red and white felt makes a classic contrast with a natural green tree, but you’ll find options available for any colour scheme, as well as alternatives such as wicker collars and white fabrics mimicking snow or fur.
+Finally, when you’ve finished making the rounds, cover up the stand or trunk with a festive skirt for a stylish Christmas tree look.
+Red and white felt makes a classic contrast with a natural green tree, but you’ll find options available for any colour scheme or Christmas tree decorating trend, as well as alternatives such as wicker collars and white fabrics mimicking snow or fur.